 "Our privacy laws are not strong enough to ensure that new technology will be used responsibly," said Karen McCreary, executive director of the ACLU of Utah.
 "We shouldn't have the watchful eye of the government upon us all the time."

 Jensen said, "I personally haven't had any issues with people having privacy issues with our plane.
 But mostly we're not flying over cities.
-We're out in the middle of nowhere."1 comment on this story
+We're out in the middle of nowhere."

 Safety regulations are currently the biggest obstacle for drones.
 Fisher said FAA regulations are restrictive and too vague, unlike other countries where he flies his drones regularly.